 Alternatively, if you want to fully customize the notification based on the category — browser, download, news, etc., I suggest using the Android app notification settings.
 You can enable or disable the notification based on the sites of your choice.

 Here are the steps to customize the notification:

 - Lookup and open the Microsoft Edge browser from the Apps list.

 - Enable or disable the Toggle buttons and Checkboxes based on your needs.

-Watch the video tutorial on how to customize the notification settings to allow or stop the push notification in Edge for Android.
+Watch the video tutorial on how to customize the Microsoft Edge notification settings to allow or stop the push notification in Edge for Android.

-The notification has been a pain for everyone these days.
+The edge notifications have been a pain for everyone these days.
 You can simply disable the notification from any website on your Edge browser on Android phones.
-I’d suggest customizing the notification such that you will still receive an important push notification and block the promotional ones.
+I’d suggest customizing the notification so you will still receive an important push notification and block the promotional ones.

-Similarly, you can also configure the notification alerts on Edge (chromium) on the computer PC.
-The desktop version of notification settings has multiple options that aren’t available on edge mobile browser.
+Similarly, you can configure the notification alerts on Edge on a PC.
+The desktop version of notification settings has multiple options unavailable on the Edge mobile browser.

-What are your personal notification settings in Edge for Android?
-Have you blocked all notification on the browser?
+What are your notification settings in Edge for Android?
+Have you blocked all notifications on the browser?

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.